Stefantb/nvim-projects/README.md

 ## What are the features

-The idea is to make a very small and simple plugin that basically just manages CRUD for a project and hopefully creates a foundation that can be built upon.
-In the end, users should just be able to quickly and easily add whatever they want to the project and be able to retreive the information when they want.
+The idea is to make a very small and simple plugin that basically just manages CRUD for a project and creates a simple foundation that can be built upon.
+It should be quite transparent how you can add data on a global level, and or per project and then retreive the data.

 The basic project infrastructure does the following:
 - [X] Commands to create, edit, delete, load and close projects.